 - Esposito DLA and Fonseca BALD (2017).
 Will Mayaro virus be responsible for the next outbreak of an arthropod-borne virus in Brazil?
 Braz J Infect Dis.21(5):540-544

 - Center for Disease Control and Prevention: Emerging infectious diseases.
 Brunini, S et al (2017).
 High Frequency of Mayaro Virus IgM among Febrile Patients, Central Brazil.
 Research Letter.
 Volume 23, Number 6—June

 - Figueiredo ML and Figueiredo LT (2014).
 Emerging alphaviruses in the Americas: Chikungunya and Mayaro.
 Rev Soc Bras Med Trop.47(6):677-83

 Mayaro Virus Antigens

 Utilising our proprietary mammalian cell expression system, we have prepared a number of recombinant Mayaro virus antigens.
 These include Mayaro virus-like particles (comprising E1, E2 and Capsid proteins) and soluble E2 envelope protein in a number of formats, including His-tagged and Fc-tagged.
-These antigens may be especially valuable in the development of immunoassays that can distinguish Mayaro infection from Chikungunya infection.
+Our Mayaro antigens are valuable for the development of immunoassays that can distinguish Mayaro infection from Chikungunya infection.

 Check out our FAQ section for answers to the most frequently asked questions about our website and company.